simonoxen/plastimatch/doc/sphinx/making_a_tarball.rst

 #.
 Download tarball from gitlab.
 #.
 Unpack and test tarball on linux (don't skip this step)
 #.
 Unpack and test tarball on windows (don't skip this step)
 #.
+Unpack and test tarball on mac (don't skip this step)
+#.
 Test parallel regression tests (don't skip this step)::

      cd ~/build/plastimatch